 Many companies have felt the effects of the recession and are keen to reduce their costs.
 Obviously the best way to do this is by limiting the impact on staff and customers, and one way to reduce costs without reducing staff benefits, is to have a coffee machine based office coffee service.
 Why?
-Well there are five good reasons:
+Well there are five good ways and reasons:

 1. Coffee machines don’t need a salary!